 Unfortunately, Durability was one area where we felt this pant was not on par with the other models in this review.
 The soft, comfortable material is prone to pilling in high friction areas like between the thighs and on the rear.

-While water beads up initially on these pants, it is much quicker to saturate through than on the Marmot Lobo's or The North Face Paramount Convertible 2.0 - Women's.
+While water beads up initially on these pants, it is much quicker to saturate through than on the Marmot Lobo's or The North Face Paramount Convertible 2.0.
 This pant will handle a light drizzle, but if it starts raining in earnest you'll want to put a pair of rain pants on over them.

-Once wet, they took longer to dry than the Lobo's or Paramounts, but not nearly as long as the Kuhl Splash Roll Up Pant - Women's.
+Once wet, they took longer to dry than the Lobo's or Paramount 2.0s, but not nearly as long as the cotton Kuhl Splash Roll Up Pant.
 The thin material also lets the wind pass right through, which is nice from a breathability perspective but not so great on a blustery day.
 The material has a UPF 50+ rating, which means that only 1/50th of the sun rays will penetrate the fabric.
 This is a welcomed feature on a pant that is designed to be breathable and worn in the summer months.
+If you're looking for a pant for cooler weather Spring and Fall hikes where you may encounter a lot of moisture, check out our Top Pick for Wet Weather, the Arc'teryx Gamma LT.

 These pants initially seem like a no-frills model, but do have a few features that we really liked.

 The Columbia Saturday Trail Stretch pant is best used for day hikes or backpacking in warmer months.
-They breathe well, but are not very warm, so if you plan to take them into the backcountry at elevation where the nights get cool, you'll want to be sure you can fit a baselayer underneath them.
-They do repel a light rain, but are not as water resistant or quick to dry as some other models, so keep that in mind before plunging in a cold lake with them on.
+They breathe well but are not very warm, so if you plan to take them into the backcountry at elevation where the nights get cool, you'll want to be sure you can fit a base layer underneath them.
+They do repel a light rain but are not as water resistant or quick to dry as some other models, so keep that in mind before plunging into a cold lake with them on.
 If you're looking for something different in your next pair of hiking "pants," you could also consider our Top Pick for Trail Running, The North Face Hybrid Hiker Tights.

 OutdoorGearLab Member Reviews